Francis Clouet, portrait artist to the French Renaissance court

 Although Clouet spent most of his career at court, he spent at least a year doing commissions for Claude Gouffier and his wife, Claude de Beaune, the aunt of Charlotte de Sauve.
 Her portrait, which most consider to be one of his most detailed, is below.

-Before you go, grab a FREE copy of Safe in My Arms, a Three Graces story here.
+Before you go, grab a , a Three Graces story here.